 If the LRBA does not meet all of the safe harbour terms, however, it does not necessarily mean the borrowing is deemed not to be on arm's length terms, but it will not be certain as to whether the Commissioner will accept the arrangement as being consistent with an arms' length dealing.
 In this situation, SMSF trustees should maintain evidence to otherwise demonstrate that the terms of the arrangement were otherwise consistent with an arm's length commercial dealing.
 The ATO may consider the LVR, regularity and frequency of repayments required, security taken etc.

 The SMSF trustee should not be named as the purchaser on the contract of sale, given that the SIS Act requires the acquirable asset to be held on trust.
-This means that the SMSF trustee acquires only a beneficial interest in the acquirable asset and, as such, the corporate trustee of the holding trust serves as the legal owner of the property, holding it for the ultimate benefit of the SMSF trustee until the loan is repaid.
+This means that the SMSF trustee acquires only a beneficial interest in the acquirable asset and, as such, the corporate trustee of the holding trust (or the holding trustee) serves as the legal owner of the property, holding it for the ultimate benefit of the SMSF trustee until the loan is repaid.

 Holding / Bare trust

 The SIS Act does not explicitly state who can or can't be trustee of a holding/bare trust for the purposes of an LRBA.
 However, the holding/bare trust's trustee cannot be the same individual or corporate trustee of the SMSF.
 In saying that, individual trustees of an SMSF can be trustees of the holding/bare trust in their personal capacity (i.e. other than as trustee of the SMSF) but not all of the SMSF's trustees because that would mean that the same entity is holding both the legal and beneficial interest for themselves.